pravega/p3_test_driver/README.rst

 Since metrics are parsed only after a test completes, the metrics collected by the P3 Test Driver can't be viewed in real-time.
-If this is needed for troubleshooting, it is recommended to use the Linux nmon command (without parameters) or the isi statistics command directy.
+If this is needed for troubleshooting, it is recommended to use the Linux nmon command (without parameters) or the isi statistics command directly.

 *******************